xiaoyu518/genofunc/README.md

 #### reference_matcher

 Description: Map sequence to the closest reference sequence list based on mini-map2.
 Note: Program uses piping convention for indicating references.
-Dont use | within any reference or sequence names.
+Dont use "|" within any reference or sequence IDs.

     Options:
         --in-fasta: Raw sequences needed to be referenced to reference list in fasta format (Required)